-I think newer on-camera actors should consider putting a great monologue or scene (or both) on tape.
-Just make sure each one is no longer than a minute, is right for your age and type, and is shot very well with great lighting.
+I think newer on-camera actors should consider putting a great monolog or scene (or both) on tape.
+Just make sure each one is no longer than a minute, is right for your age and type, and is shot very well with the great lighting.
 More importantly, make sure you are coached well on it because you want to make sure you are.
 Use that to get more auditions, and then replace those scenes with real footage.
 Keep the reel short—no more than two minutes.

 Retta Putignano, founder of Create Your Reel